Early Years Practice

 When creating an inclusive practice, practitioners must make sure that every child has continuous access to diverse resources including photos, books, activities, and languages that are representative of different backgrounds within their learning environment.
 Having these embedded within nurseries is great for opening discussions and creating a trusting environment where it’s okay to ask questions.

-All nurseries and early years practitioners should make it a priority to work collaboratively with families to ensure that they are representing cultures, religions, and backgrounds accurately and effectively.
+All nurseries should make it a priority to work collaboratively with families to ensure that they are representing cultures, religions, and backgrounds accurately and effectively.

 Promoting British Values